GunnerAg/GunnerAg/README.md

+- NOTICE: I currently use Bitbucket on a daily basis so my newst repos are mostly private or drafts.
 -  👋 Hi, I’m @GunnerAg
 - 👀 I’m interested in music and tech!
 - 🌱 I’m currently learning about blockchains and cryptocurrency
 - 💞️ I’m looking to collaborate on web dev projects